 Fulcrum’s clinical trial

-We expect to initiate a Phase 2b clinical trial of losmapimod, our product candidate for FSHD, in mid-2019.
+We initiated a Phase 2b clinical trial of losmapimod, our product candidate for FSHD, in August 2019.
 For more information, email email@example.com.

 Facts about FSHD

 - The prevalence of FSHD in the United States is approximately 16,000 to 38,000 people*

 - Affects all ethnic groups with similar incidence and prevalence